-Long-term debt of the Authority consists of due to other governmental entities, compensated absences, voluntary termination benefits, total pension and OPEB liabilities, and legal liability.
-The increase of 5% was mainly due to an increase of the total pension liability of approximately \$4.9 million.
+Long-term debt of the Authority consists of due to other governmental entities, compensated absences, voluntary termination benefits, total pension and OPEB liabilities, leases payable, and legal liability.
+The increase of 3% was mainly due to the leases obligation recorded in accordance with the provisions of the GASB Statement No. 87 of approximately \$3.9 million.